How to write a coach bio that helps people trust you

 Bio prompts that work

-- What problem do clients usually bring to you?
+- What problem do athletes usually bring to you?

 - What did you learn the hard way?

-- What do clients say feels different about your coaching?
+- What do athletes say feels different about your coaching?

 - What should a prospect know before the first call?